Note: We're currently working migrating this project to Github and working on an easier-to-compile release which should be available shortly.

 "Predicting protein interactions via parsimonious network history inference"

 The latest source code is available at the GitHub repository.
-Note, however, that this (updated) source code has not been pre-compiled for any platform, and the interface has changed a bit from the release that accompanied the paper.
+Note, however, that this (updated) source code has not been pre-compiled for any platform, and the interface has expanded a bit from earlier versions.

 From the top level directory, one should execute the following commands (> designates the prompt):